marksherriff/cs3240-f24-website/project.md

 __Goal:__ All projects must have a user account feature for students to login with.
 To accomplish this, you are to integrate Google login to your app.

 __Requirements:__ A user with a Google Account can login to the system and the system shows in some way that that user has indeed logged in.
-You should not lock your app to just @virginia.edu accounts.
-You must show that both a regular user account _and_ a site admin account can login and that they get different screens.
+You must show that both a Common User account _and_ a PMA Administrator account can login and that they get different screens.
 Note the requirements for the different types of users above.
 Print the user's name and account name to the screen to show that it works.
-If you want to start working on more requirements, you absolutely can do so.
 Your team must be updating GitHub Issues as appropriate throughout the rest of the project.

 __XP Allocation:__

-_Coming Soon!_
+- 15 XP: Team can show that a Common User and a PMA Administrator can both login and be shown something different based upon their user role.
+- 10 XP: Team worked on other features other than the Google login and is on track.

 __Team Evals:__ At the end of Sprints 2-6 and at the end of the semester, you will need to fill out an evaluation for _each member_ of your team!
 You can find the evaluation form here: [Student Team Sprint Evaluations]({{ site.data.externallinks.sprint_team_evaluations }}).
 Students who do not fully participate in the team evaluation process will be penalized on their final Team and Staff Evaluation score.